 We begin my mentioning some fairly easy principles.
 Much more technical arguments are need to obtain the hypotheses of these lemmas.
+We will say a model M is \prec -extendible if there exists an $N \neq M$ with $M \prec N$.
 Obviously,

-Lemma 2.2 In any AEC, if there is no maximal model of size λ , there is a model of size λ^+ .
+Lemma 2.2 In any AEC, if every model of size λ is \prec -extendible, there is a model of size λ^+ .